 - Be extremely careful in any discussions (including any acquisition negotiations) with or about actual or potential competitors.
+Take a detailed note of any such discussions; - Be extremely careful in any discussions around pricing and potential discounting with or about actual or potential competitors.
+Take a detailed note of any such discussions;

-Take a detailed note of any such discussions; - Be aware of anti-trust or competition law concerns in all dealings or communications (including emails and reports) with or relating to brand partners, suppliers, clients, competitors and/or markets; - Be very cautious to avoid participating in trade associations where concerted activity amongst members may lead to anti-trust and competition law concerns.
+- Be aware of anti-trust or competition law concerns in all dealings or communications (including emails and reports) with or relating to brand partners, suppliers, clients, competitors and/or markets; - Be very cautious to avoid participating in trade associations where concerted activity amongst members may lead to anti-trust and competition law concerns.
 Ensure all such meetings have an agenda, take notes of any meetings, and raise concerns where discussions become inappropriate.
-If such discussions do not end, leave the meeting;

-- Use words carefully: careless use of words can make legitimate competitive activity appear suspect.
+If such discussions do not end, leave the meeting; - Use words carefully: careless use of words can make legitimate competitive activity appear suspect.
 Avoid "hostages to fortune" when discussing market conditions; - Ensure agreements with brand partners, suppliers and clients containing restrictions on price, products or territory and/or including any elements of exclusivity, are carefully analysed with the benefit of legal advice before being entered into.
 Such arrangements should not be entered into with competitors, except for very limited exceptions, and any such arrangement should not be entered into without clearance following legal advice; - Address any issues or concerns prior to engaging in any conduct which may have a potentially anti-competitive impact; and - Seek immediate legal advice in the event of any concerns or doubts regarding compliance with anti-trust and competition law requirements.